Mosquito Management in Cambria, WI

 Mosquito Management & Prevention

-Did you know that Wisconsin is home to 56 species of mosquitoes?
-Many of them don’t actually bite people – they prefer amphibians or larger mammals like deer.
-However, the species that do bite humans can be incredibly annoying, and can keep you from fully enjoying your yard during the warmest months of the year.
-While most of Wisconsin’s mosquito species tend to attack at dusk and dawn, conditions around your home and yard can promote their activity all day long, dramatically limiting the enjoyment of your outdoor spaces.
+Did you know that Wisconsin is home to 56 different species of these biting insects?
+Many of them don’t target humans at all, preferring amphibians or larger mammals like deer.
+However, the species that do bite can be incredibly annoying and keep you from fully enjoying your yard during the warmest months.
+While most tend to attack at dusk and dawn, conditions around your home and yard can encourage activity throughout the day, dramatically limiting the enjoyment of your outdoor spaces.

-In addition to being incredibly bothersome, mosquitoes also pose a significant health threat due to diseases they can carry, including Zika virus, West Nile virus, and La Crosse Encephalitis.
-These harmful diseases can be transmitted to family members and pets by a single mosquito bite, which is why mosquito management and prevention is so important!
+In addition to being bothersome, these insects also pose a serious health risk due to diseases they can carry, including Zika virus, West Nile virus, and La Crosse Encephalitis.
+Even a single bite can transmit harmful pathogens to family members and pets, which is why proper management and prevention is so important!

 Zika Virus